Skip to main content

 pub const fn compression(&self) -> Compression

-Compression method of the entry.
+Returns the compression method of this entry.

 Source